dpc-sdp/ripple/docs/content/design-system/5.components/vertical-navigation.md

 ---
 title: Vertical navigation
-description: A vertical list of links to help users navigate a section of related pages.
+description: The Vertical navigation component displays a list of links to help users navigate a section of related pages.
 layout: page
 label: Core

 ---

 ## Usage
-Use the Vertical navigation component to help users navigate a section of related pages.
+Use the vertical navigation to help users navigate a section of related pages.

 Use vertical navigation to:
 - let users find and navigate to relevant information